-Customer feedback is the peace of information provided by customers about their experience with a product or service.
+Customer feedback is a piece of information provided by customers about their experience with a product or service.

 Despite the fact that many owners of online stores, especially new ones, are completely oblivious to this moment, in fact, customer feedback remains very important.
-First of all, you need to understand that having reviews helps increase sales.
-They help a potential customer get rid of doubts about a particular product or help in the final choice of a product from several similar options.
+First of all, you need to understand that having reviews increases sales significantly.
+They help a potential customer get rid of doubts about a particular product and make the final choice of a product from several similar options.

-Sometimes it might look like a customer’s feedback is something you can neglect and skip.
-We won’t agree with that since there might be plenty of answers that you’ve been searching answers for.
+Sometimes it might look like customer feedback is something you can neglect and skip.
+We won’t agree with that since there might be plenty of answers that you’ve been searching for in that feedback.

-You should have some kind of a system to collect all the feedback.
-Even the most simple systematization will benefit the business, and you will be able to actually get some information from these.
+You should have some kind of system to collect feedback.
+Even the most simple systematization will benefit the business, and you will be able to actually get some information from it.